 At work, you can be exposed to PAHs if you work at a coal tar, aluminum, or asphalt production plant; smokehouse; foundry; engine repair shop; trash incinerator; coal gasification site; or farm where agricultural burning and pesticide application takes place.
 You can be exposed if you work in coking, mining, gas or oil refining, metalworking, chemical production, iron or steel production, wood preserving, coal tarring, roofing, transportation, cooking or catering, and the electrical industry.
 You can be exposed if you work as a roof tarrer, asphalt applicator, or chimney sweep, or use creosote-treated wood.How can PAHs affect my health?

-Of the more than 100 forms of PAHs, 15 are listed as "reasonably anticipated to be human carcinogens" in the Twelfth Report on Carcinogens published by the National Toxicology Program because exposure to these PAHs is linked to lung, liver, and skin cancers.
+Of the more than 100 forms of PAHs, 15 are listed as "reasonably anticipated to be human carcinogens" in the Fourteenth Report on Carcinogens published by the National Toxicology Program because there is limited evidence of a relationship between exposure to the substances and cancer in humans.

 Exposure to large amounts of coal tar creosote may result in convulsions, unconsciousness, and even death.
 Breathing vapors of coal tar, coal tar pitch, and creosote can irritate the respiratory tract.
 Eating large amounts of herbal supplements that contain creosote leaves may cause liver damage.

 If you think your health has been affected by exposure to PAHs, contact your health care professional.

 For poison emergencies or questions about possible poisons, contact your local poison control center at 1-800-222-1222.

 This description is based on the information found in the Web links listed with this topic.